-Mumbai's Fort neighborhood was the first part of the city to be developed by the British.
-It gets its name from Fort George, which was constructed in 1769 by the British East India Company and later demolished (although a small section of its wall still remains).
-After partially being destroyed by fire in 1803, the Fort neighborhood has evolved into a buzzing business district, with a groovy yet graceful feel.
+North of Colaba, Mumbai's Fort neighborhood was the first part of the city to be developed by the British, who made it their headquarters in western India in 1687.
+The district gets its name from Fort George, which the British East India Company constructed around Bombay Castle in 1769 to add extra security to the area.
+After the fort was partially destroyed by fire in 1803 and later demolished (although a small section of its wall still remains on P. D’Mello Road), the neighborhood has evolved into a buzzing business district with a groovy yet graceful feel.
 Here are the top things to do there.
+Once you've explored Fort, check out some other cool neighborhoods in Mumbai.

 Admire the Heritage Buildings

 The British favored the Gothic style of architecture in the 19th century, using its imposing grandeur as a statement of Bombay's global power.
-As a result, the Fort neighborhood has some of the most magnificent Gothic style buildings in the world.
-These include Chhatrapati Shivaji Terminus Railway Station, the Municipal Corporation building, Bombay High Court, Rajabai Clock Tower, and Elphinstone College.
-There's no better way to see the Fort's Heritage Precinct than on Khaki Tour's Fort Ride Urban Safari.
+As a result, the Fort neighborhood has some of the most magnificent Gothic-style buildings in the world including the Chhatrapati Shivaji Terminus Railway Station and adjacent Municipal Corporation building.
+There's no better way to see the Fort's Heritage Precinct than on Khaki Tour's Fort Ride Urban Safari in an open-top jeep.
 It covers more than 100 heritage buildings and brings them alive with insightful stories.
-Alternatively, numerous companies offer guided walking tours of the Fort neighborhood, such as Bombay Heritage Walks.
+Alternatively, several companies offer guided walking tours of the Fort district, such as Bombay Heritage Walks and Mumbai Magic.

 Be Arty in Kala Ghoda

 The Kala Ghoda (Black Horse) Arts Precinct is the coolest part of Mumbai's Fort neighborhood.
 It was named after an equestrian statue of King Edward VII that used to be mounted in the precinct (it was removed in 1965 and relocated to Byculla Zoo).
 Head to Jehangir Art Gallery, the city's most famous art gallery, and browse the shows by contemporary Indian artists.
-Across the road, the National Gallery of Modern Art has exhibitions by important Indian and international artists (note that the entrance fee is a whopping 500 rupees for foreigners though).
+Across the road, the National Gallery of Modern Art has exhibitions by important Indian and international artists (note that the entrance fee is a whopping 500 rupees for foreigners though, and it's closed Mondays).
 If you're interested in unusual and unconventional works of art, don't miss the Museum Gallery, open daily next door to Jehangir Art Gallery.
 Delhi Art Gallery also has a branch on VB Gandhi Marg in the Kala Ghoda Arts Precinct.
 There are many smaller independent art galleries as well.
-Plus, the iconic Kala Ghoda Arts Festival takes place every year in February.
+Plus, the iconic Kala Ghoda Arts Festival is held every year in early February.

 Browse the Boutiques

 In addition to art galleries, Kala Ghoda has many hip boutiques stocking clothing and accessories, jewelry, and home decor.
 Some of the most notable ones are Obataimu (comfortable custom-made designer fashion), Kulture Shop (funky products by leading Indian graphic artists), Fab India (handwoven Indian clothing and textiles), Nicobar (contemporary fashion and lifestyle products), Filter (unique items designed by local artists), and Artisans (exclusive handicrafts).
+The Bombay Store is the ideal spot to pick up quirky gifts and souvenirs.
 Love gourmet teas?
-Make sure you drop into the gorgeous Sancha Tea Boutique.
+Make sure you drop into gorgeous Sancha Tea Boutique.

 It's easy to spend half a day wandering through the massive Chhatrapati Shivaji Maharaj Vastu Sangrahalaya—yes, it's a mouthful!
-Just know that it was originally the Prince of Wales Museum.
+Just know that it was originally the Prince of Wales Museum and its new name means King Shivaji Museum.
 The landmark building was designed specifically as a museum and opened to the public in 1922.
 Its Indo-Saracenic architecture reflects the progression from the earlier Gothic style prevalent in Mumbai.
 The museum specializes in art and history, and has a collection of more than 50,000 artifacts (many excavated from ancient Indus Valley Civilization sites dating back to about 2000 BC).
 It also regularly holds special themed exhibitions.
-The admission price is 70 rupees for Indians and 500 rupees for foreigners.
+The admission price is 100 rupees for Indians and 650 rupees for foreigners.
 Children and students pay less.
 The Museum Shop is a good place to buy handicrafts in Mumbai.

-During the time the Fort neighborhood prospered under British rule, it attracted migrants from various communities in India including Parsis and Iranians (members of the Zoroastrian religion who'd fled persecution in Persia and Iran).
+During the time the Fort neighborhood prospered under British rule, it attracted migrants from various communities in India including members of the Zoroastrian religion who'd fled persecution in Persia and Iran.
 They settled in the congested Bora Bazaar area at the northern end of Fort, creating their own distinct microcosm.
 Many opened bakeries and cafes.
 Nowadays, just a handful of them remain.
 The most renowned ones are Yazdani Bakery, Britannia & Co, Jimmy Boy, Military Cafe, and Cafe Excelsior.
 You'll feel like you're stuck in a time warp when you enter some of these nostalgic places, as nothing much has changed inside since they opened.

 Explore Crawford Market